All investor lists > Healthtech

 • Home healthcare tech

 If you’re building in any of these, you’ll get a read from specialist funds faster.
-Still, every healthtech investor is different, so tailor your pitch deck.
+Still, every early-stage healthcare investor is different, so tailor your pitch deck.

 Not all VCs wear the same badge.
 Here’s how the investor mix typically looks:

-• Dedicated healthtech VC funds: They live and breathe FDA, HIPAA, and reimbursement.
+• Dedicated healthtech VC portfolios: They live and breathe FDA, HIPAA, and reimbursement.

 • Crossover funds: Growth funds that invest at Series A+ when the risk-profile fits their biotech/health thesis.